 Although the clinical management of patients with liver diseases who contracted SARS-CoV-2 infection is still evolving, several consensus guidelines have been developed[73-75].
 These guidelines were created based on multicenter and international studies, which can provide guidance for better clinical management.
 Several steps should be followed by clinicians to identify patients with higher risk of liver disease progression according to these recommendations.
-A thorough history and physical examination should be a cornerstone in the diagnosis process.
+Thorough history taking and physical examination should be a cornerstone in the diagnosis process.
 It is also crucial to further investigate the possible presence of underlying chronic liver diseases.
-For doing this, a serological test for hepatitis viruses, frequent monitoring of liver enzymes or implementation of widely available imaging examinations, such as ultrasound, could be used.
-Also important is to thoroughly review patients’ chronic and currently administered medications due to the possibility of liver damage related to specific drugs (e.g. antivirals, antibiotics, anti-inflammatory medications etc.).
+For doing this, a serological test for hepatitis viruses, frequent monitoring of liver enzymes or imaging examinations, such as ultrasound, could be used.
+It is also important to thoroughly review patients’ chronic and currently administered medications due to the possibility of liver damage related to specific drugs (e.g., antivirals, antibiotics, anti-inflammatory medications, etc.).

 To summarize, it is important to consider patients with ACLF as a distinct patient population with a high risk for a severe course of SARS-CoV-2 infection and to manage them appropriately.